ReageMeuFilho/octant-v2-core/src/impact-strategy/voting-strategy-tokenized/TokenizedImpactStrategy.md

-# YearnTokenizedImpactStrategy.sol
+# TokenizedImpactStrategy.sol

 # High-Level Overview

 YearnTokenizedImpactStrategy is a specialized implementation of Yearn's TokenizedStrategy that enables different types of funding for impact projects.
 It combines ERC4626-compliant tokenized vault functionality with voting mechanics to allow depositors to allocate their voting power to different impact projects.

 The contract's architecture separates three key concerns:
-1. Asset management (inherited from YearnTokenizedStrategy)
+1. Asset management (inherited from TokenizedStrategy)
 2. Voting power allocation (unique to an implementation)
 3. Share distribution (immutable once finalized)